isovector/reasonablypolymorphic.com/wip/frpnow.markdown

 initial value, and the third is the state of the world you're sampling from.

 Elm trumpets this function as the solution to "how do I write games?"
-And they're not wrong, it's possible, if unpleasant.
+And they're not wrong: it's possible, if unpleasant.
 For example, we might define a player character as a `foldp move` over the arrow keys.

 There are two annoyances I've run into while attempting to "folding my p", if